grantslatton/JustParse/README.md

 ### Non-greedy parsing

 The last item in that list is the most important.
-In both `Parsec` and `attoparsec`, parsers such as "many" are greedy.
+In both `Parsec` and `Attoparsec`, parsers such as "many" are greedy.
 That is, they will consume as much input as as possible.
 This is makes writing a parser equivalent to the regular expression `[A-z][A-z0-9]\*[A-z]` a bit tricky.
 We would be tempted to write: